-Investments consist of U.S. Treasury Bills of \$13,392,274, which are classified as held-to-maturity.
+Investments as of March 31, 2020 and December 31, 2019 consist of U.S. Treasury Bills, which are classified as held-to-maturity, totaling \$7,945,570 and \$9,505,777, respectively.
 The Company determines the appropriate balance sheet classification of its investments at the time of purchase and evaluates the classification at each balance sheet date.
-All of the Company's U.S. Treasury Bills mature within the next twelve months.
-Unrealized gains and losses are de minimus.
-As of September 30, 2019, the carrying value of the Company's U.S. Treasury Bills approximates their fair value due to their short-term maturities.
+Because the maturity dates of the investments as of March 31, 2020 were all less than three months, the amounts were reclassified to cash equivalents.
+All of the Company's U.S. Treasury Bills matured within the subsequent twelve months from the date of purchase.
+Unrealized gains and losses were de minimus.